richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/G8ZFkj1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before installing PHP, We need to enable IIS in window with CGI ( Internet Information Services) * It is a web server that allow the VM to Serve up websites.
-OSTicket is web base).
-Right Click start, then search Control Panel, then Programs, click "Turn windows features on or off", Scroll down to IIS, Hit the +, and again + on World Wide Web Services.
-We will need to then click the + on Application Development Features and Mark "CGI" CGI lets us install PHP.
+Before installing PHP, We need to enable IIS in windows with CGI ( Internet Information Services) * It is a web server that allows the VM to Serve up websites; OSTicket is web base.
+Right Click start, then search Control Panel, then Programs, click "Turn windows features on or off," Scroll down to IIS, Hit the +, and again + on World Wide Web Services.
+Click the + on Application Development Features, and Mark "CGI" CGI lets us install PHP.
 OSTicket runs off of PHP.
 </p>
 <br />